GENERATIONAL DIFFERENCES IN THE WORKPLACE

-- Generation Z, born between the late 1990s-2010s, value diversity and interdependence.
+- Generation Z, born between the late 1990s-2010s, values diversity and interdependence.

 Although most of the workforce is formed from Boomers, GenX, and Millennials, a few from the Silent Generation are still going strong, and the number of GenZ workers increases every day.
 While not everyone fits neatly into the generalizations outlined above, the differences between how members of each generation approach their jobs can still prove stark.

 For instance, while the older generations prefer to keep hard office hours and maintain a professional tone in their in-house communications, the younger generations like to keep looser hours and connect with colleagues in more informal ways.
 As you can imagine, all of these differences in habits and core values can easily lead to these groups misunderstanding one another’s motives, devaluing their coworkers’ ideas, and inadvertently talking past one another.
 In short, generational issues in the workplace can lead to conflicts; and in many ways, the COVID-19 pandemic has only exacerbated the divide.